 Trident United Way

-The mission of Trident United Way is to be a catalyst for measurable community transformation through collective impact in education, financial stability and health.
+The mission of Trident United Way is to be a catalyst for measurable community transformation in education, financial stability and health.
 Trident United Way brings organizations and people together to improve educational outcomes for all students, improve the opportunity for all people to enjoy a quality standard of living and improve the health of all individuals.
 Trident United Way unites expertise, resources and passion by fulfilling its roles and responsibilities in our community as a community connector, a strategic partner, a volunteer engager and an investor.
 When you invest your time, talent and treasure with Trident United Way, you join a movement of people and organizations working together to create bold change.
 We know that working together is the most efficient way to solve complex community-level issues.

 HTC Core Partner representatives pictured left to right: Mark C. Dickson, Roper St. Francis Healthcare; Kellye A. McKenzie, Trident United Way; Anton J. Gunn, MUSC Health